 • Description: User DN to look up contact DN by LDAP ID.
-If not set, the anonymous account is ldap.initialcontextfactory ldap.password
+If not set, the anonymous account is used.

+ldap.initialcontextfactory

 • Description: Class name for the initial context factory of the LDAP implementation when using LDAP authentication.
 If it is not set, com.sun.jndi.ldap.LdapCtxFactory is used.